-Mark Petri has been named director of the Critical Infrastructure Resilience Institute (CIRI)
+Mark Petri to lead Critical Infrastructure Resilience Institute

 Petri comes to CIRI from the Iowa Energy Center, where he had served as director since 2013.
 The Iowa Energy Center is a state institution administered by Iowa State University.
 While there Petri developed strategies to improve the center's ability to enhance Iowa's economic growth through the development of alternative energy and energy efficiency technologies, which included technology related to the power grid.

 Mark brings a wealth of experience to CIRI, said Jeff Binder, director of the Illinois Applied Research Institute, which houses CIRI.
 His recent work at the Iowa Energy Center on translating research initiatives into economic and educational opportunities will fit well with CIRI's mission.
 His proven record of partnering with government entities and of encouraging entrepreneurship will be a great asset.

 We're delighted to have Mark Petri join as the CIRI director, said Electrical and Computer Engineering Professor David Nicol, principal investigator for CIRI and director of the Information Trust Institute.
 He brings to the job valuable experience in the national lab space, and more recently, experience directing a research institute with close ties to universities.
 We're confident he can hit the ground running.

 Before joining the Iowa Energy Center, Petri had spent 23 years at Argonne National Laboratory, where he served as the technology development director of the Energy Engineering and Systems Analysis Directorate from 2008 to 2013.
 There he oversaw a wide range of research initiatives that included power grid modeling and simulation; advanced transportation fuels; photovoltaic, wind, and geothermal systems; and building technology.